SamAdams1/VirtualPetOOP/README.md

 ### Interacting with the Pet Simulator
 To interact with the Pet Simulator, players use mouse input to navigate menus, interact with buttons, and perform actions.
 Here's a basic guide on how to interact with the game:

-1. **Starting the Game**: Upon launching the game, players are presented with a start menu where they can choose to start the game or exit.
+1. **Starting the Game**: Upon launching the VirtualPet.exe, players are presented with a start menu.

 2. **Choosing a Pet**: After starting the game, players can choose a pet from three available options: blue, yellow, or red bird.
-Click on the desired bird to select it as your pet.
+Click on the desired bird and click the "Enter" button to select it as your pet.

 3. **Naming Your Pet**: Once a pet is selected, players can enter a name for their pet.
 Type the desired name into the text box and click the "Enter" button to confirm.